MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 <!-- [...] -->
 {% endhighlight %}

-There are two parts I want you to pay attention to: `ClCompile` and `Link`.
-Both are specialized `Target` definitions (we'll see *how* in a moment) and the stuff they contain are *properties*.
-A `Target` lives within a `Project` and group `Task` definitions together in a given order.
+There are two tags I want you to pay attention to: `ClCompile` and `Link`.
+Both are specialized `Target` definitions (we'll see *how* in a moment).
+A `Target` lives within a `Project` and groups `Task` definitions together in a given order.
 You can read more in the [official documentation](https://docs.microsoft.com/visualstudio/msbuild/msbuild-targets){:target="_blank"}.

 ### Task

 Finally, tasks execute the real logic behind all these definitions.
 They can create directories ([`MakeDir` task](https://docs.microsoft.com/visualstudio/msbuild/makedir-task){:target="_blank"}), compile code ([`CL` task](https://docs.microsoft.com/visualstudio/msbuild/cl-task){:target="_blank"}) or invoke other projects ([`MSBuild` task](https://docs.microsoft.com/visualstudio/msbuild/msbuild-task){:target="_blank"}), for example.

-Instead of faithfully believing that paragraph, let's have a look ourselves, shall we?
+We could faithfully believe they're part of a `Target`, but let's have a look ourselves, shall we?
 If you have a basic `.vcxproj` you won't see any `Task`, but you'll get this entry:

 {% highlight xml %}
 <Import Project="$(VCTargetsPath)\Microsoft.Cpp.targets" />